 We’ve researched the current market offerings of full-sized (typically 27-inches wide) washers and used reviews, personal experience, and consults with appliance repair and sales experts to narrow our picks.
 All the offerings are Energy Star certified, have stainless steel drums, glass doors, and can be installed side-by-side or stacked for flexibility.

 Have a front-loading washer you love?
 Share your experience in the comments below.

-- Have to stoop down to access.
-An accessory worth considering is a laundry pedestal with a drawer (offered by most manufacturers) that raises your washer off of the floor to eliminate stooping to access your laundry on your front-load washers.
-Offers good storage for detergents and such.
+(OK, we admit it, there is a downside: having to stoop down to access the machine.
+An accessory worth considering is a laundry pedestal with a drawer that raises your washer off of the floor to eliminate stooping and provide storage space for detergents or other laundry tools.)

 Above: LG front loading machines have the best repair record on the market.
 The LG SteamWasher Series (WM2650HRA) offers a 3.6-cubic-foot capacity stainless drum, nine wash cycles, and a steam option.
 We like LG’s door plunger feature that secures the door in a slightly open position when not in use to allow the interior to dry and stay mold and mildew free.
 The direct-drive motor has a 10-year warranty, and the drum carries a lifetime warranty.
 Available in white or cherry red as shown; $895.50 ($805.50 for the white) at AJ Madison.